Hadar933/digital-cv/README.md

 **B.Sc.
 Computer science & Physics- Hebrew University of Jerusalem**   _(oct 2018 - oct 2021)_ <br>
   - Having completed physics related laboratory projects and various courses, gained introductory knowlege in data-based coding challenged such as data pre-processing, analyzing, regression and classification tasks, etc..

+## 🎯 Projects
+asdas

 ## 🔬 Research & Experience

+**Research Associate @[The Micro-Flight Lab](https://www.beatus-lab.org/) - Hebrew University of Jerusalem** _(oct 2021 - present)_ <br>
+Part of the "Robotic-fly" group, in which we, along-side [Rafael Ltd.](https://www.rafael.co.il/), develop a biomimetic, flying, robotic insect.
+I was requested to join the group to initiate the robot project, and my main responsibility is the integration of Reinforcement Learning tools with the robotic mechanism to optimize flight parameters such as lift and minimum work.

+**Teaching Assistant - Hebrew University of Jerusalem** _(oct 2021 - present)_ <br>
+Grading Computer Science BSc students in the courses Data structures and Computational Models, Computability & Complexity